 Applications of Integration typically accounts for about 10%–15% of the AP Calculus AB multiple-choice section.
 That makes it worth dedicated practice even if your class spent only a few weeks on it.

-Applied uses of integration: volumes, average value, accumulation in physical contexts and additional applied problem solving.
-Expect questions involving Volumes of revolution (disk/washer, shell methods-basic); Average value of a function on an interval; Accumulated change in physics/economics contexts.
+College Board topic statements for this unit include Volumes of revolution (disk/washer, shell methods-basic); Average value of a function on an interval; Accumulated change in physics/economics contexts; and Work and net change applications (basic).

 When you miss a question, tag it by skill (vocabulary, calculation, inference).
 Patterns in your misses show where to reread your notes.